 COLUMBIA, S.C.
-(WBTV) - South Carolina Department of Health and Environmental Control reported 86 new COVID-19 cases on Wednesday.
+(WBTV) - The South Carolina Department of Health and Environmental Control reported 987 newly-confirmed COVID-19 cases on Friday.

-Since the pandemic started, South Carolina has had 492,810 confirmed positive cases of the virus.
-The total number of COVID-19-related deaths in South Carolina is 8,619.
+Since the pandemic started, South Carolina has had 709,073 confirmed positive cases of the virus.

 VACCINE RESOURCES IN SOUTH CAROLINA

 - Click here to find vaccine providers near you in South Carolina.

 - SC COVID-19 Vaccination Locations

 Officials with the South Carolina Department of Health and Environmental Control announced that they were changing the way the percent positive is calculated for COVID-19 cases.